YarScar/JobBuster_final/README.md

 # JobBuster

-JobBuster is a modern job search application designed to help users find job opportunities, save their favorite jobs, and get career advice through an integrated chatbot assistant.
+JobBuster is a modern job search application designed to help users find job opportunities, save their favorite jobs, and get career advice through an integrated AI chatbot assistant.
 The app features a sleek UI with dark mode support, persistent search history, and a favorites page for saved jobs.

 ## Features

-- **Job Search**: Search for jobs by keyword and location.
+- **AI powered Job Search**: Search for jobs by keyword and location.
 - **Favorites**: Save jobs to a favorites page for easy access.
-- **Chatbot Assistant**: Get career advice, resume tips, and interview preparation help.
+- **AI Chatbot Assistant**: Get career advice, resume tips, and interview preparation help.
 - **Dark Mode**: Toggle between light and dark themes.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Sign-Up Page**: Placeholder for user account creation.